Presented in partnership with the USC Dornsife Career Pathways Pre-Law and Graduate School Advising Office.

 - Learn about the requirements for programs.

 - Get detailed information about various schools and their programs.

 - Network with professionals in your future field.

 How do I choose a school?

-The following sites can help you decide where to and how to begin your search:
+This site can help you decide where to and how to begin your search.

 How do I prepare for the fair?